apeskinian/p5_treasures_untold/README.md

     ![Featured Realm](documentation/features/homepage/homepage_featured.png "Featured Realm")

 - ### Viewing Products
     Products are displayed in a responsive layout, allowing users to easily search for specific products or keywords.
 They can also sort and filter the results to refine their search.
 Filtering can be applied to show items by realm, stock level and new products.
 The user is notified of what products are being shown at the top.
 Search, sort and filter actions can be combined together, for example you can search for 'hook' and then filter and sort those results further.
+Searches also look for matches in the product description.

     The filter, sort and search functions for mobile can be found in the extra filter menu on the navigation bar at the bottom of the view.
 For desktop users, the sort and filter controls are to the left of the displayed products and the search bar can be found in the navigation panel accessed via the burger menu icon.